grovekit/grovekit/README.md

 ## Status

 As of 2025-10-07, Grovekit is currently in pre-alpha development.
+Production use is highly discouraged.

 ## Components